-- Choose cuisine carefully.
-Certain allergic triggers are more likely in some types of food.
-Thai and Chinese restaurants often use peanut oil.
+Choose cuisine carefully.
+Certain allergy triggers are more likely in some types of food.
+Thai and Chinese restaurants, for example, often use peanut oil.
 Anything you order in a seafood restaurant has a higher risk of being contaminated with fish or shellfish.

-- Eat during off-hours.
-Try not to eat when a restaurant is crowded.
+Eat during off-hours.
+Try not to go to a restaurant when it's crowded.
 It's harder to talk to the manager or chef during busy times.
 The kitchen staff is more likely to make a mistake when things are hectic.

-- Be prepared for emergencies.
-If you have severe allergies, always have your Auvi-Q or Epi-Pen (epinephrine shot) with you when you eat out.
+Be prepared for emergencies.
+If you have severe allergies, always have two epinephrine injection kits (such as Adrenaclick, Auvi-Q, EpiPen, a generic auto-injector, or Symjepi) with you when you eat out.

 Talk to the Staff

-- Be upfront.
-The first time the waiter comes to your table, explain that you have a food allergy.
+Be up-front.
+The first time the waiter comes to your table, explain that you have a condition.
 Make clear that even a tiny amount of the food could make you sick.
 If you need to, speak to the manager or chef directly.

-- Have info to give out.
-Some people carry cards to hand out -- like Chef Cards -- which have a brief explanation of their food allergy for the kitchen staff.
+Have info to give out.
+Some people carry cards to hand out that have a brief explanation of their food allergy for the kitchen staff.

-- If you're not completely confident, leave.
-If you don't think the waiter understood you, or that the food is prepared as you expected, go somewhere else.
+If you're not completely confident, leave.
+Go somewhere else if you don't think the waiter understood you, or that the food is prepared as you expected.
 There's no way you'll have a good time if you're worrying.

 How to Order and Eat

-- Go simple.
+Go simple.
 Remember that simply prepared dishes with fewer ingredients are less likely to cause problems.
-Stay away from sauces and marinades.
+Be careful when you order sauces, desserts, fried foods, and marinades.
 They can have unexpected ingredients.

-- Send it back, if you need to.
-When your food comes, look at it closely to make sure it's what you ordered.
+Send it back if you need to.
+When your meal comes, look at it closely to make sure it's what you ordered.
 Don't be afraid to send it back.
-Tell the staff that picking out the foods you're allergic to -- like nuts -- and returning the meal could still make you sick.
+Tell the waiter that you could still get a reaction even if the kitchen staff picks out the foods you're allergic to -- like nuts -- and returns the plate to you.

-- Pack your own food.
-If you have to go to a restaurant that can't work with you, bring your own food.
+Pack your own food.
+It's a good idea if you have to go to a restaurant that can't work with you.
 Explain that you have a serious medical condition and don't have a choice.

 It means a lot to have a safe restaurant that you can rely on.
-So if you have a good experience at a restaurant, thank the staff.
+So if you have a good experience at one, thank the staff.
 Leave a nice tip.
-The staff will remember you -- and help you avoid food allergy triggers in the future.
+They might remember you -- and help you avoid food allergy triggers in the future.